 The discussions were followed by stimulating a Q&A session around strategies, innovation, and revolutionary technologies in the FMCG supply chain.

 Naveen Chordia, Vice President, Supply Chain, Drums Food, highlighted a critical challenge faced by businesses selling specific categories of FMCG products.
 “The challenge with short shelf-life products like Greek Yoghurt is finding the right channel and the right stores for a long-term growth partnership.”

 “The real challenge here lies in brand promotion and not distribution.
 For products with a limited shelf-life, it is best to choose a few outlets and strive to penetrate the market in that category.”, Mr. Radhakrishna replied.

 Mr. Bharath Rao, Go to Market Lead, Godrej Consumer Products, mentioned monitoring salesmen effectiveness as a major challenge in the distribution journey, especially in Rurban areas.
 “Today technology is all out there to help you solve such real-world issues.
 Partnering with tech start-ups and innovators is perhaps the best way to manage salesmen effectively and enhance efficiencies.”
 Mr. Nishith Aggarwal suggested.

-“The role of technology is to understand a business problem and democratize effective solutions which can be adopted by other companies in the industry facing similar issues”, pointed Mr. Krishna Khandelwal, Chief Business Officer, Locus.
+“The role of technology is to understand a business problem and democratize effective logistics solutions which can be adopted by other companies in the industry facing similar issues”, pointed Mr. Krishna Khandelwal, Chief Business Officer, Locus.

 FMCG 2025 highlighted the changing trends in the consumer goods landscape including the impact of consumerism and omnichannel competition and outlined a future outlook of the industry.
 More businesses in FMCG are now embracing new-age technology to streamline operations and are innovating in the interest of the consumer.
 Locus plans to host more such insightful industry-specific conferences in the near future.